 Looking for recipes to use Chicken Bone Broth in?
 Check these out

-I usually get about 6 cups of bone broth from my crockpot ( I have a 6 quart) and I store it in plastic containers that are freezer safe.
-If you want, you can also store in mason jars.
+I usually get about 6 cups of bone broth from my crockpot ( I have a 6-quart crockpot), and I store it in plastic containers that are freezer safe.
+If you want, you can also store them in mason jars.

 Bone broth is such an economical and nutritious staple to have in your kitchen.